"The Prophet exists to sell itself, you silly girl."

 - An article reporting which subject at Hogwarts parents had most complained about over the past 100 years (JKR-W2)

-- DISASTROUS OPENING CEREMONY LEADS TO QUESTIONS ABOUT QUIDDITCH WORLD CUP SECURITY (Sport, 12 April 2014) - all written by Ginny Weasley, "the Daily Prophet’s Quidditch correspondent in the Patagonian desert", unless noted otherwise (Pm)
+- DISASTROUS OPENING CEREMONY LEADS TO QUESTIONS ABOUT QUIDDITCH WORLD CUP SECURITY (Sport, 12 April 2014) - all Daily Prophet and written by Ginny Weasley, "the Daily Prophet’s Quidditch Correspondent in the Patagonian desert", unless noted otherwise (Pm)

 - NIGERIA VERSUS FIJI (Sport, 14 May 2014) (Pm)